anime-crossing/man-chan/README.md

 A formatting python script has been added to keep formatting consistent.
 Before pushing up to your branch, make sure you run:

 `python fmt.py`

+## Alembic
+Run this to update the current db:

+`alembic upgrade head`

+Run this to create a new revision on changes:

+`alembic revision --autogenerate -m "revision name"`